 The BLS also states that a bachelor’s degree is required for entry level health care management positions, which makes earning a degree in health care administration a smart career move.

-In May of 2019, the average annual salary for health care administrators was $100,980, according to the BLS.
+In May of 2019, the average Health Care Manager Salary was $100,980, according to the BLS.
 More specifically, average salaries by industry were outlined as follows:

 - Government - $111,520